wipplelang/wipple/website/compiler-docs/src/04-typechecking/index.md

 3. Unify the input types of both sides:
     1. Unify `Number` and `Text`; the two types aren't equal, so stop and produce an error.

-One important thing here is that we don't care about the actual expressions at all, only their types.
-In Wipple, types do not contain span information or anything that relates them to a particular expression.
-That's because the whole point of typechecking is to determine if _two or more_ expressions are compatible with each other.

 One more example — function calling.
 For function calling, we split the work into two steps:

 1. Determine the type of the function expression, and unify this type with the type `{0} -> {1}`, where `{0}` and `{1}` are fresh type variables.